BavoVanderghote/portfolio_2020/README.md

 ## Bavo Vanderghote

-This project is very much under construction.
+This is a portfoliowebsite.

-Building more content...
+You can find it here: https://bavovanderghote.be/